gravitational/teleport/rfd/0014-session-2FA.md

 ```

 Assuming there exists node `A` with label `environment: prod` in the cluster.
-User with role `prod-admin` is required to pass the 2FA check before logging
+User with role `prod-admin` is required to pass the MFA check before logging
 into node `A`.

 Now, if a user also has the role: